-Career change is one of the biggest steps people have to make in their professional life.
-It can be exciting and terrifying at the same time.
-That is why it is important that you know how to prepare for it rather than just jumping into unfamiliar territory.
+Career change is one of the biggest steps you have to make in your professional life, and it can be exciting and terrifying at the same time.
+This is why, it’s better to prepare for it rather than just jumping into unfamiliar territory.
 As Benjamin Franklin said, “By failing to prepare, you are preparing to fail.”

 1. Decide if you really need a career makeover